SYLLABUS: ENG 101/ENA 101 (FALL II/SPRING II)

 SCHEDULE

 The following schedule should serve as a general guide.
 I reserve the right to change this schedule and to add or delete assignments to cater to the specific needs of the class.
 PLEASE NOTE: CHANGES TO THIS SCHEDULE ARE LIKELY!
 HOMEWORK ASSIGNMENTS WILL BE POSTED ON THE BOARD AT THE BEGINNING OF EACH CLASS.
-A SPECIAL LIBRARY CLASS WILL ALSO BE SCHEDULED AND I WILL ANNOUNCE THE DATE AS SOON AT IT IS MADE AVAILABLE.
+A SPECIAL LIBRARY CLASS WILL ALSO BE SCHEDULED AND I WILL ANNOUNCE THE DATE AS SOON AS IT IS MADE AVAILABLE.

 Note to ENA students: I will provide materials for our meetings which will be designed to reinforce what we have done during the previous week.
 We can, however, also spend this time working on assignments and/or going over areas you feel you need more work on.

-Week 1 (Jan 6 – 9)
+Week 1 (March 10 - 12)

 Monday